2016rshah/blog/posts/12-books-12-months-2018.md

 The book also raised important political science questions.
 When we have a smart Fed chairperson, the Fed as a whole operates smoothly and can address important economic issues.
 This autonomy is valuable in reacting quickly to possible crises.
 But how do we ensure that we have a smart Fed chairperson?
 The book claims that in our current economic system, the Fed chairperson heads a fourth branch of government without explicit checks and balances with the other three branches of government.
 That is a scary thought.

+### *The Samurai's Garden* by Gail Tsukiyama (September)

+This was a surprisingly melancholic novel about a Chinese boy sent to a quiet seaside Japanese town during WWII.
+It was the last book I got from my local used book store in Japan (Book Off Gotanda) and I finished it after I got back to school.

+### *Naruto* by Masashi Kishimoto (October/November)

+I had started this manga series when I was in elementary school, but it wasn't even close to being completed by then.
+Nostalgia made me revisit it, so I read all 700 chapters.
+It was cute and entertaining -- I was glad to tie up that loose end.

 [^footnote1]: I never did win, but I remember one of my three best friends won our school's contest and went on to win the whole regional contest or something.
 [^footnote2]: FOMO: fear of missing out